 ▼ Expectant mothers

 Expectant mothers also need to use the seatbelts.
 They should consult their doctor for specific recommendations.
-The lap belt should be worn securely and as low as possible over the hips, not over the waist
+The lap belt should be worn securely and as low as possible over the hips, not over the waist.

-■ Emergency Locking Retractor (ELR) function (except 2-point type seatbelt)
+■ Emergency Locking Retractor (ELR)